Bulwaith/python-image-processing/ReadMe.md

 3) Get a series of image frames, at a specific depth range.

 **Notes**:
 - The chosen DB is the `SQLite 3` for simplicity of this exercise.
 It will be completeley regenerated on each run, unless the application runs on a specific exernal mount.
+The module/class responsible for the DB interaction could be easily swapped with another technology/DB, keeping the same interface.
-- The authentication which protects the add POST call is basic, it only consists of a secret token/password to send along, within the *Authorization header*.
+- The Security level which protects the POST call is basic, it only consists of a secret token/password to send along, within the *Authorization header*.
 - Images can be of any height (using the counter, along with the depth), but to change the number of allowed columns the .env file needs to be updated accordingly.
 - Images are resized using a ratio for the height, to get to the 150px width.
 - Few libraries have been used, for simplicity reasons: PIL (Python Image Library - Pillow), csv, FastAPI and uvicorn, python-multipart.
+- Still for simplicity and readability reasons, the code does not contain many optmizations, sanity checks and comprehensive error detection.

 ## Application workflow